What is IoT Edge Computing?

 Benefits of edge computing in IoT networks

-Improved Reliability: Maintaining a stable and consistent cloud connection in remote or disconnected environments is challenging.
+3. Improved Reliability: Maintaining a stable and consistent cloud connection in remote or disconnected environments is challenging.
 Edge computing allows devices to operate autonomously, even when network connectivity is limited or unreliable.
-By processing data locally, edge devices can continue functioning and making critical decisions, even without uninterrupted connectivity.
+By processing data locally, edge devices can continue functioning and making critical decisions, even when connection is unstable.

-Real-time Decision-making: Certain IoT applications require real-time decision-making capabilities.
+4. Real-time Decision-making: Certain IoT applications require real-time decision-making capabilities.
 Time-sensitive decisions can be made more quickly and efficiently by processing data near the devices' edge.
-This is crucial for applications such as industrial automation, where immediate action is needed to prevent accidents or optimize operational efficiency.

-Reduced network congestion: By processing data locally at the edge, edge computing reduces the amount of data that needs to be transmitted over the network.
-This helps to alleviate network congestion and reduces the risk of data interception or tampering during transmission.
+5. Reduced network congestion: Processing data locally reduces the volume of data transmitted over the network, lessening the risk of interception or tampering.

 What types of data processing can be performed with edge computing in IoT?